-Still red wine is expected to continue as the star product, recording strong value and volume CAGRs over the forecast period.
-This product area, the most popular and appreciated wine by Algerian drinkers, in particular the middle-aged male population, will continue to benefit from strong consumer awareness and widening availability of affordable brands.
+Still red wine will continue to be the biggest and most dynamic category in wine over the forecast period, with this product continuing to shape the overall wine category in Algeria.
+Still red wine, the most popular wine type among Algerian drinkers, in particular the middle-aged male population, will continue to benefit from strong consumer awareness and widening availability of affordably-priced brands.

-Sparkling wine will continue to develop and is expected to record a positive volume CAGR in the period to 2026.
-Growing consumer awareness and rising tourism investment will have a positive effect on consumer demand for sparkling wine.
+Sparkling wine will continue to develop in Algeria and is expected to post positive value and volume CAGRs over the forecast period.
+Growing consumer awareness and expected rising tourism numbers will have a positive effect on consumer demand for sparkling wine.

 Delivery: